ArunNadda/vault_integrated_storage_setup/README.md

-- to setup 2nd vault cluster (for secondaryi (DR/PerfSec) cluster), below command will bring up, initialized `vaults3` node and then `vaults4` will join it to bring 2 node cluster.
+2. To setup 2nd vault cluster (for secondaryi (DR/PerfSec) cluster), below command will bring up, initialized `vaults3` node and then `vaults4` will join it to bring 2 node cluster.

 ```
 vagrant up vaults3 vaults4